 What to Expect During a Skin Cancer Biopsy

 If you find yourself with a questionable mole, lump, or other growth on your skin, it may be necessary to perform a skin cancer biopsy.
-The Woodlands and Conroe patients often want to know more about the procedure, such as how to prepare, and what it involves, so they can help put their minds at ease.
+Patients often want to know more about the procedure, such as how to prepare, and what it involves, so they can help put their minds at ease.
 Right off the bat, we can say that a skin cancer biopsy is a relatively simple, quick, and pain-free operation, but let’s dig into the specifics a little deeper.

 A Skin Cancer Biopsy: Step by Step